shoshievass/reopenmappingproject/README.md

 	M3: not consistent;
 	M4: rare

-3. key global variables: specify age cohort corresponding to 60.
+3. Key global variables: specify age cohort corresponding to 60.
 Naics code for healthcare (to account for transmission from patients to healthcare workers),

-4. load and define SEIR parameters: load SEIR parameters from /parameter/seir_parameters.csv, and set up some global variables to store these parameters for simulations.
+4. Load and define SEIR parameters: load SEIR parameters from /parameter/seir_parameters.csv, and set up some global variables to store these parameters for simulations.

 #### 2_programs.R
-library of functions used across R scripts
+Library of functions used across R scripts

 #### 3_gen_contact.R
-load contact matrices from /data/contact_msa\<msa code\>_\<source\>, expand types according to /data/msa_type.csv, and define contacts under different policies.
+Load contact matrices from /data/contact_msa\<msa code\>_\<source\>, expand types according to /data/msa_type.csv, and define contacts under different policies.

 #### 4_grid_search.R
 We calibrate three parameters, using grid search